 So the bindle is two years old today.
 How about that?
 When it was born I was living on wasabi peas, drinking myself to sleep every night on a mattress on the floor of a bare room.
 These words and sounds and images were a desperate attempt to communicate with a world that didn’t particularly care.

 But life is a wild thing.
-Perpetually shifting and uncertain, every fading sunset could be replaced by absolutely anything.
+Perpetually shifting and uncertain, each fading sunset could be replaced by absolutely anything.
 It’s so god damn beautiful — casually, constantly, like it’s nothing.
-Whenever I remember to pick my head up out of myself, there it is: so vivid, so bright, so saturated with light and sound and sensation.
+Whenever I remember to pick my head up out of myself, there it is: So vivid, so bright, so saturated with light and sound and sensation.

 Sandwiched between billions of years of darkness and endless nothing, this tiny riot of existence is unbelievable.
 Some days it’s so much I can’t stand it.

 Some days it’s hard to be a cynic.